Jamesbarford/semi-cricle/README.md

-# WIP: semi-circle
+# semi-circle
-A simple circle ci command line application for getting the status of pipelines.
+A simple circleci command line application for getting the status of pipelines.

-Has the functionality to poll a workflow untill either success or failure
+Has the functionality to poll a workflow until either success or failure.
+A system notifcation will be dispatched on linux when the workflow has finished

+## Dependencies
+- `curl`
+- `jq`
+- A circleci account and API key

 # Command line arguments
 - `-b` Name of branch